-The new 2020 release is now shipping worldwide, which means everyone is entitled to either a free upgrade or a new free trial for 7 days.
+With the new release, everyone is entitled to either a free update or a new free trial for 7 days.
 Ongoing access to these tools requires a Creative Cloud membership (either for one app or for all), with discounts available for education customers.
-Adobe says that if you add up all of the changes since CS6 to the current 2020 release, there have been thousands of significant updates – meaning new and enhanced features, added capabilities, and performance improvements – to the key creative applications.
+Adobe says if you look at all of changes since CS6 to the current CC 2021 release, there have been thousands of significant updates – meaning new and enhanced features, added capabilities, and performance improvements – to the key creative applications.

 Special: Legally download dozens of free Adobe books for a limited time!

-Other top tools and services continue to be included in Creative Cloud 2020 as well, such as Adobe Fonts (formerly Typekit), which gives you a massive library of over 22,000 premium fonts for unlimited use (a $100/year value), Behance to showcase your work online, your own Adobe Portfolio website, over 1,000 brushes from award-winning illustrator Kyle T. Webster, and the acclaimed Adobe Spark with Premium Features (worth $9.99/month).
-Plus, you can still get 10 free high-quality images or illustrations via the fast-growing Adobe Stock, now with over 360 million assets available.
+Other top tools and services continue to be included in Creative Cloud 2021 as well, such as Adobe Fonts, which gives you a massive library of over 22,000 premium fonts for unlimited use (a $100/year value), Behance to showcase your work online, your own Adobe Portfolio website, over 1,000 brushes from award-winning illustrator Kyle T. Webster, and the acclaimed Adobe Spark with Premium Features (worth $9.99/month).

 If you want to try any of the CC apps out, then just sign up for a free level of Creative Cloud membership to gain access.
 For learning how to best use the products, there are plenty of free tutorial videos, and even dozens of completely free books that you can download for all of the most popular applications.
 And don’t forget that all CC products include ongoing upgrades at no extra cost, so you can always be running the latest and greatest version available.

 The System Requirements Have Evolved